nualagr/dargan-health-foods/TESTING.md

 A tests directory was added to each app.
 Within these directories individual files were created to test the app's views, models and forms.

+For the purposes of this MVP at least 55% of each app has been covered by automated tests.
+It is hoped to continue to increase the test coverage to as close to 100% as possible.

 In order to run specific tests, the following command can be used: